LukePietrzyk/Postman/README.md

 # Repo testing
 Collections to rest api.
-Repo contains examples of testing trello api and jasonPlaceHolderAPI.Examples of report bugs.
+Repo contains examples of testing trello api and jasonPlaceHolderAPI.Examples of report bugs in JIRA.